-Related Party Nature of transactions 2023 HK'000 2022 HK'000 Land Power International Property Management Limited Rental income 102 102 Guardman Property Management Limited Rental income 102 102
+Related Party Nature of transactions 2024 HK'000 2023 HK'000 Land Power International Property Management Limited Rental income 102 102 Guardman Property Management Limited Rental income 102 102

-These related parties are owned and controlled by the controlling shareholders of the Company.
+These related parties are owned and controlled by the close family member of the controlling shareholders (2023: controlling shareholders) of the Company.
 None of the above related party balances or transactions falls under the definition of connected transaction or continuing connected transaction as defined in Chapter 14A of the Listing Rules.

-34. RELATED PARTY TRANSACTIONS AND BALANCES (continued)
+35. RELATED PARTY TRANSACTIONS AND BALANCES (continued)